VirginiaLenk1/Python-Notebook/README.md

   - **Simple Queries**: Discover how to perform straightforward queries without using ADQL.
 - **Tutorial 2: A short `pandas` Tutorial**
   - **Basic Operations**: Learn the fundamentals of using pandas for data manipulation, including creating DataFrames, and performing basic operations like appending and accessing individual rows.
+- **Tutorial 3: A second short `pandas` Tutorial**
+  - **Basic Functions**: Follow-up tutorial on pandas functions, including concat, merge, group, and more.
+Also, a quick introduction to importing and exporting data is given.

 ## Getting Started